 - Your foreign national fiancé as a K-1 nonimmigrant so that he or she may enter the United States to marry you and pursue adjustment of status to lawful permanent resident; or

-- Your foreign national spouse as a K-3 nonimmigrant so that he or she may enter the United States to await the availability of an immigrant visa and pursue adjustment of status to lawful permanent resident.
+- Your foreign national spouse as a K-3 nonimmigrant so that he or she may enter the United States to pursue adjustment of status to lawful permanent resident.

 Petition for Alien Fiancé

 Filing Form I-129F, Petition for Alien Fiancé, is the first step for a foreign national fiancé to come to the United States for the purpose of marriage and permanently immigrating.
 In general, eligibility to file the I-129F petition requires that you and your fiancé:

 - Are legally free to marry and intend to marry within 90 days of your fiancé’s admission to the United States; and

 - Have met each other in person within the two years immediately before you file the petition, unless you establish that either:

 - The requirement to meet your fiancé in person would violate strict and long-established customs of your fiancé’s foreign culture or social practice, and that any and all aspects of the traditional arrangements have been or will be met in accordance with the custom or practice; or

 - The requirement to meet your fiancé in person would result in extreme hardship to you; and

 - Meet the requirements set in the International Marriage Broker Regulation Act of 2005.